BetterLesson/EngineeringAsyncChallenge/back-end-challenge/runbook.md

 # Notes
 1. I just used an object to hold the data since it's expected that it resets when the server starts/stops, otherwise I would have used something like Postgres
 2. Didn't create a whole file structure for the server, but `index.ts` is just like a controller for reservations
+3. I didn't write tests in the interest of time